 Volatility in oil and natural gas prices can impact our customers' drilling and production activities.
-The shift in 2010 to oil and liquids-rich basins has helped to drive increased service intensity, not only in terms of horsepower required per job, but also in fluid chemistry and other technologies required for these complex reservoirs.
-This trend has continued through the first quarter of 2011, with horizontal oil-directed drilling activity representing the fastest growing segment of the market.
-While rig counts increased modestly from the end of 2010, as of March 31, 2011, horizontal-directed rig activity represented over 57% of the total rigs in the United States, about 50% higher than peak levels in 2008.
+The shift in 2010 to oil and liquids-rich shale basins has helped to drive increased service intensity, not only in terms of horsepower required per job, but also in fluid chemistry and other technologies required for these complex reservoirs.
+This trend has continued through the first half of 2011, with horizontal oil-directed drilling activity representing the fastest growing segment of the market.
+While rig counts increased modestly from the end of 2010, as of June 30, 2011, horizontal-directed rig activity represented over 57% of the total rigs in the United States, about 66% higher than peak levels in 2008.
 These trends have led to increased demand and improved pricing for most of our products and services in our United States land operations.
-In the first quarter of 2011, North America revenue increased 13% sequentially and operating income increased 16% sequentially.
-Going forward, we believe there will be an increase in overall activity in United States land, and this is reinforcing our confidence that margins for North America will be sustainable; however, growing cost pressure could moderate any margin improvements for the remainder of 2011.
+In the second quarter of 2011, North America revenue increased 16% and operating income increased 36% sequentially.
+Going forward, we believe there will be an increase in overall activity in United States land, and this is reinforcing our confidence that margins for North America will be sustainable; however, growing cost pressure could moderate the extent of any further margin improvements for the remainder of 2011.